 The test architecture is the when, where, and how to use that “stuff”.

-Test system standards (based on data about how the application is accessed)
+- Test system standards (based on data about how the application is accessed) OS

-If you are formalizing your testing journey, incorporating automation or simply would like to discuss what you read here further reach out… we would love to share more insights… and support you in your journey.
+If you are formalizing your testing journey, incorporating automation, or simply would like to discuss what you read here further, reach out to us!
+We would love to share more insights and support you in your journey.

-Finally,remember thatpeople are the most important element of testing.
-Make testing easy to consume through simple testwareand you will be well on your way to propel yourself and see adoption take hold.
+Finally, remember that people are the most important element of testing.
+Focus your Testware efforts on making your people more effective, and you will be well on your way to propel yourself forward.